smcgdub/The-Hidden-Message-Player/README.md

 <hr>

 ## **Introduction** ##
 I recently completed a personal project called the 33 RPM Player.
-That project was an audio player where users could upload any song and hear it played back at 33rpm, just like on a record player.
-The links to that project can be found here:<br>
+That project was an audio player where users could upload any song they like and hear it played back at 33rpm, just like on a record player.
+The links to that project can be found here:

 [View Player](https://smcgdub.github.io/the_33rpm_player/)<br>
 [View Code & Github Repository](https://github.com/smcgdub/the_33rpm_player)

 After i published the project a few people said my next project should be a player that plays songs in reverse.
-Urban legend is that some songs have hidden messages in them that are only audible when the song is played in reverse.
+Urban legend is that some songs have hidden messages in them that are only able to be heard when the song is played in reverse.

-I thought it would be an interesting project to do so hence the inspiration for this project.
+I thought it would be a pretty interesting project to do so hence the inspiration for this project.

 This is also the 2nd project that i have built using nothing more than prompts from Bing chat which is powered by ChatGPT 4.

+This project was not about building a new technology.
+It was about seeing how i could build a simple project using nothing more than prompts on Bing chat with little or no coding from me as the developer.

 The full conversation with bing chat and all of the prompts, replies and code generated can be found in section 9 of this document.
 My summary on the project can be read in section 10.
 <hr>

 <details>